NVIDIA-Merlin/HierarchicalKV/README.md

 | 128 |   536870912 |        0.75 |      56 |      200 |  0.041 | 0.040 |
 | 128 |   536870912 |        1.00 |      56 |      200 |  0.035 | 0.038 |

+### Support and Feedback:

+If you encounter any issues or have questions, go to [https://github.com/NVIDIA-Merlin/merlin-kv/issues](https://github.com/NVIDIA-Merlin/merlin-kv/issues) and submit an issue so that we can provide you with the necessary resolutions and answers.

+### Acknowledgment
+We are very grateful to external initial contributors [@Zhangyafei](https://github.com/zhangyafeikimi) and [@Lifan](https://github.com/Lifann) for their design, coding, and review work.

+### License
+Apache License 2.0